Youth and Family Counsellor, Mental Health Program

 Wage: $31.99 to $39.98 per hour

 Applications will be accepted until position is filled.

 BC Children’s Hospital (BCCH) bcchildrens.ca provides care for the most seriously ill or injured children from across British Columbia.

-PHSA is committed to employment equity and hires on the basis of merit, encouraging all qualified individuals to apply.
-We recognize that our ability to provide the best care for our diverse patient populations relies on a rich diversity of skills, knowledge, backgrounds and experiences, and value a safe, inclusive and welcoming environment.
+PHSA and BCCH are committed to employment equity, encouraging all qualified individuals to apply.
+We recognize that our ability to provide the best care for our diverse patient populations relies on a rich diversity of skills, knowledge, background and experience, and value a safe, inclusive and welcoming environment.